Pipeline YAML Reference#

 A prologue

-block is executed before the commands of each job of a task
+block is executed before the commands of each job within a task

 item.